autom8-apps/webpack-es6-boilerplate/README.md

 A dead simple webpack babel and jest build configuration to get and up and running with a new package, project, etc. in minutes!

 ## Prerequisites
-`npm init` - to set up all of your package info of course!
-Make sure to rename the repository to your own
+1. `npm init` - to set up all of your package info of course!
+Make sure to rename the repository to your own.
+2. in webpack.config.js make sure to rename the library name from `YOUR_LIBRARY_NAME` to whatever you would like.

 ## Features
 - [Webpack](https://webpack.js.org/guides)